nma76/libjl/styleguide.md

 - return values
 - syscall arguments

-Do not rely on these surviving a `bl`.
+Do not rely on these surviving a `bl` call.

 ---

 ## x9-x15

-Default scratch registers.
+These are the default scratch registers.

-Use for:
+Use them for:

 - pointers
 - counters
 - temporary values
 - loop variables

-These are the preferred temporary registers.
+The current libjl helpers commonly use `x9` and `w10` as temporary registers.

 ---

 ## x19-x28

-Use only when values must survive one or more `bl`.
+Use these when a value must survive one or more `bl` calls.

 Examples: